The Inward Investment and International Taxation Review: Spain

 A manifesto was published with several principles and measures that the government might approve, some of them aiming to amend the Spanish tax system.
-Despite the fact that its approval was paralysed by the covid-19 pandemic, in October 2020, the parliamentary process has been reactivated, and it is expected to be approved before the end of 2020.
+Despite the fact that its approval was paralysed by the covid-19 pandemic, in October 2020, the parliamentary process was reactivated and all the modifications were approved before the end of 2020.

 The most relevant tax measures are set out below.

-A new Law on Measures to Prevent and Combat Tax Fraud will be approved, which will strengthen the means dedicated to the fight against fiscal fraud, update the list of tax havens and prohibit tax amnesties.
-In this regard, control over UCITs will be shifted from the Security Exchange Commission to the Tax Agency.
+A new Law on Measures to Prevent and Combat Tax Fraud was approved, which will strengthen the means dedicated to the fight against fiscal fraud, update the list of tax havens and prohibit tax amnesties.
+In this regard, control over UCITS will be shifted from the Security Exchange Commission to the Tax Agency.

 With regard to CIT, the following measures should be noted:

 - reduction of the participation exemption for dividends and capital gains.
-The exempted amount will be reduced to 95 per cent of the dividend amount or the capital gain.
+The exempted amount was reduced to 95 per cent of the dividend amount or the capital gain.
 This means dividends and capital gains will support an effective rate of 1.25 per cent; and

 - there are also changes in PIT, increasing by 2 percentage points the rate applicable to income above €300,000.
-The rate applicable to income from capital over €200,000 will also be increased by 3 percentage points.
+The rate applicable to income from capital over €200,000 has been increased by 3 percentage points.

-The entry into force of these measures will therefore mean a significant modification of the current tax system.
-Consequently, their effects should be examined in detail and developed by jurisprudence and administrative doctrine.
+The entry into force of these measures has meant a significant modification of the current tax system.
+Consequently, their effects should be examined in detail, and developed by jurisprudence and administrative doctrine.

 1 Raúl Salas Lúcia is a partner, Elena Ferrer-Sama Server and Pilar Vacas Barreda are directors and